global-container-format/gcf-spec/resources/kv.md

 Name                     | Format     | Description
 -------------------------|------------|-----------------------------
-Pair count               | uint32     | Number of key-value pairs in the store Reserved                 | uint32     | Reserved
+Record count             | uint32     | Number of key-value pairs in the store Reserved                 | uint32     | Reserved

 The data of a KV resource consists of a sequence of records, where each key is an ASCII string of which each character is 1 byte long, and each value is of an arbitrary data type.

+## Record Format

 The record format is: